Trekking to Gokyo Lakes and Everest base camp in early winter

 Namche Bazaar 3441m

-Acclimatization day at Namche
+Acclimatisation day at Namche

 We went to Sagarmatha National Headquarters at the top of Namche for panoramic views of the surrounding peaks, including Mount Everest.
 We spent time there admiring the breathtaking views and taking photographs as usual.
 We visited the natural history museum and walked over to the privately-owned Sherpa museum, Sherpa culture photo gallery, and Everest documentation centre before returning to our lodge for lunch.
 We decided to watch a free documentary at the Liquid bar.
-They show free documentaries twice a day at 3 pm and 7.30 pm daily; the documentaries are usually related to Everest.
-The owner decided to put on Sherpa the film on the avalanche that killed 16 Sherpas in 2014.
+They show free documentaries twice daily at 3 pm and 7.30 pm daily; the documentaries are usually related to Everest.
+The owner decided to put on Sherpa, the film on the avalanche that killed 16 Sherpas in 2014.
 It focuses on Phurba Tashi, the second person to climb Everest 21 times after Apa Sherpa.
 Phurba is also featured on Discovery Channel’s documentary – Everest, Beyond the limit.
 It was still an engaging experience despite watching it for the second time.
 We went back to the lodge for dinner and retired in preparation for the next day.

 Thame village 3800m.

 We started with a short climb after leaving our lodge to the West of Namche.
 It was another clear morning with stunning views.
-Thame’s walk is on a wide trail with a combination of undulating terrain with some short descends and ascends through open fields and pine forests.
+Thame’s walk is on a wide trail with undulating terrain with some short descends and ascends through open fields and pine forests.
 A big flock of Himalayan Tahr (Wild mountain goats) greeted us at Thamo village.
-They appeared unaffected by our presence and seemed to be just as fascinated by us as we were of them.
+They appeared unaffected by our presence and seemed just as fascinated by us as we were by them.
 We had lunch at Samde village and soon reached Thame within an hour.
-We went walking to the school that had recently been rebuilt and reopened a few days before we arrived.
-Unfortunately, we soon learned that Thame village was severely affected by the 2015 earthquake- every house was either damaged or destroyed.
+We walked to the school that had recently been rebuilt and reopened a few days before we arrived.
+Unfortunately, we soon learned that Thame village was severely affected by the 2015 earthquake- every house was damaged or destroyed.
 As a result, the trail to Thame was a lot less busy with trekkers; we only met six other trekkers going in the opposite direction.
 We stayed at the lodge owned by Apa Sherpa – the first person to reach Everest 21 times with numerous Guinness World Records.
 There was one other trekker in this lodge.

 Khumjung village 3790 m